-To be spread over 72km², the wind farm will have an initial capacity to generate 400MW of electricity that will be sufficient to supply for up to 290,000 homes.
+To be spread over 72km², the wind farm will have an initial capacity to generate 400MW of electricity, which will be sufficient to power up to 290,000 homes.

-The final layout increased the distance between the closest turbine and the Heritage Coast by two-fold, and decreased the field of view by a third when compared to the original layout.
+The final layout increased the distance between the closest turbine and the Heritage Coast two-fold and decreased the field of view by a third when compared to the original layout.

 The layout averts the ‘9miler’ dredging fishing area as well as anchorage and straight passage of the Shoreham Port.

 The wind farm will be equipped with 116 Vestas V112-3.45MW wind turbines of 3.45MW capacity each.
-The turbines will be installed at a minimum distance 750m from each other and connected by means of inter array cables.
-Each turbine will have a hub height of 84m and a height of 140m to blade tip.
+The turbines will be installed at a minimum distance of 750m from each other and connected by means of inter-array cables.
+Each turbine will have a hub height of 84m and total height of 140m to blade tip.